Academic Suspension Appeals

 ________________________________________________________________

 You will be notified of the result of your appeal by email and a call to the telephone number you have on file with the University.
-The Academic Standing Committee meets to hear all appeals on the day of the appeal submission deadline, and the Associate Dean of Academic Advising will attempt to contact you on the afternoon/evening of same day.
+The Academic Standing Committee meets to hear all appeals on the day of the appeal submission deadline, and the Executive Director for Advising, Retention, and Student Success will attempt to contact you on the afternoon/evening of same day.

 If you have questions, you may contact Dr. Tina Tao, Executive Director for Advising, Retention, and Student Success (315-229-5134, ktao@stlawu.edu).
-Or, if you have been working with one of them while on academic notice, you may contact Colleen Coakley, Associate Director of Advising, Retention, and Student Success (315-229-5604, ccoakley@stlawu.edu) or Dr. Camilla Ammirati (315-229-5678, cammirati@stlawu.edu).
+Or, if you have been working with one of them while on academic notice, you may contact Colleen Coakley, Associate Director for Advising, Retention, and Student Success (315-229-5604, ccoakley@stlawu.edu) or Dr. Camilla Ammirati (315-229-5678, cammirati@stlawu.edu).
 Lastly, you can contact the Registrar's Office (315-229-5267, registrar@stlawu.edu) if you have specific questions or concerns about the grades entered in APR2.